India

 Agatha Christie: English mystery and detective writer (1890–1976)

-Dame Agatha Mary Clarissa Christie, Lady Mallowan, was an English writer known for her 66 detective novels and 14 short story collections, particularly those revolving around fictional detectives Hercule Poirot and Miss Marple.
+Dame Agatha Mary Clarissa Christie, Lady Mallowan, was an English author known for her 66 detective novels and 14 short story collections, particularly those revolving around fictional detectives Hercule Poirot and Miss Marple.
 She also wrote the world's longest-running play, the murder mystery The Mousetrap, which has been performed in the West End of London since 1952.
-A writer during the "Golden Age of Detective Fiction", Christie has been called the "Queen of Crime"β€”a moniker which is now trademarked by her estateβ€”or the "Queen of Mystery".
+A writer during the "Golden Age of Detective Fiction", Christie has been called the "Queen of Crime"β€”a nickname now trademarked by her estateβ€”or the "Queen of Mystery".
 She also wrote six novels under the pseudonym Mary Westmacott.
 In 1971, she was made a Dame (DBE) by Queen Elizabeth II for her contributions to literature.
-Guinness World Records lists Christie as the best-selling fiction writer of all time, her novels having sold more than two billion copies.
+She is the best-selling fiction writer of all time, her novels having sold more than two billion copies.

 0